abarrafo/zoneminderS3Backup/README.md

 * Redis DB installed on the instance and ready for connections.
 * S3 Bucket with IAM credentials.
 * Java 8 installed.
+* create a temp directory in your base path.

 ### Required JVM Params to Run